neondatabase/website/content/docs/postgres/query-performance.md

 ### Queries that return the most rows

 This query showcases the top 100 queries that yield the most rows, ordered by the number of rows returned.
-It includes the average execution time for each query, providing insights into the queries that not only return significant amounts of data but also their efficiency, aiding in database performance optimization.
+It includes the average execution time for each query.

 ```sql
 SELECT